LambdAurora/LambdaBetterGrass/documentation/API.md

 ### Metadata files

-A metadata file defines what texture to use, which mask to use, the different layers.
+A metadata file defines rules and data depending on the [type][different types].
-To learn about the format: [metadata format documentation](https://github.com/LambdAurora/LambdaBetterGrass/blob/1.16/documentation/METADATA_FORMAT.md).

 ### Metadata states

-[A metadata states](https://github.com/LambdAurora/LambdaBetterGrass/blob/1.16/documentation/METADATA_STATES_FORMAT.md) file defines how is a block handled in LambdaBetterGrass.
+[A metadata states][metadata_state] file defines how is a block handled in LambdaBetterGrass.

 ## Resource pack folders

 ### `assets/<namespace>/bettergrass/data` folder

-This folder is where the [metadata files](https://github.com/LambdAurora/LambdaBetterGrass/blob/1.16/documentation/METADATA_FORMAT.md) are stored.
+This folder is where the metadata files for [different types] are stored.

 ### `assets/<namespace>/bettergrass/states` folder

-This folder is where the [metadata states files](https://github.com/LambdAurora/LambdaBetterGrass/blob/1.16/documentation/METADATA_STATES_FORMAT.md) are stored.
+This folder is where the [metadata states files][metadata_state] are stored.

 They must have the same name as the model which it affects and be in the same namespace.